 UK Shared Prosperity Fund funding supports three initiatives under the Good Food Programme.

-Fareshare, a food redistribution project providing surplus food from the food industry to around 20,000 individuals and families a week.
+Fareshare is a food redistribution project providing surplus food from the food industry to around 20,000 individuals and families a week.

 Edinburgh Growing Together supports community gardens in Edinburgh’s council estates.